389ds/389ds.github.io/docs/389ds/design/exclude-backends-from-plugin-operations.md

 Overview
 ========

 The Retro Changelog (RC) logs all changes into a separate backend: cn=changelog.
-In contrast to the MultiMaster changelog this is a regular backend and can only be accessed by normal ldap operations.
+In contrast to the MultiSupplier changelog this is a regular backend and can only be accessed by normal ldap operations.
 There is an ADD operation when a change is written and a DEL operation when the changelog is trimmed and a change record is deleted.
 As a regular backend it can also be searched by ldap clients.

 But, like the MMR changelog, the only purpose of the RC is to log changes, provide them as search results and remove when no longer needed.
 No plugin should interfere with these operations or be able to modify them.
 Plugin operation on this backend triggers other internal operations and has been the cause of several deadlocks.